ShawnMurdzek-NOAA/metplus_OSSE_scripts/README.md

 1. Create a base verification mask using one of the scripts in `gen_vx_masks`.
 You will likely need to edit the paths.
 2. Use `severe_wx_env/make_input_run_preprocess_severe_NR.sh` to create the MUCAPE mask from the nature run output.
 This will likely require copying the script to your work directory, editing the top portion, and running.
 3. Use `make_submit_metplus_jobs.sh` to run the severe weather environment verification (template: `severe_wx_env/GridStat_severe_wx_env.conf`).
 These steps are the same as "Option 2" in the "General Instructions" section above.
 Note that this configuration file uses GRIB records to extract various severe weather fields, and that these records might change depending on the UPP version being used.

+#### Upper-Air and Lower-Atmosphere Verification with Pressure Levels Beneath the Surface Masked

+By default, MET does not mask pressure levels that are beneath the surface.
+Adding in the capability is a bit clunky and requires a separate 2D mask for each pressure level considered by the verification.

+To create the masks, use the `create_below_sfc_mask.py` script.
+The `create_file_name_list.sh` script is useful for creating a text file with the list of nature run output files, which is required by `create_below_sfc_mask.py`.
+For the usage of `create_below_sfc_mask.py`, run `python create_below_sfc_mask.py -h`.

+Once the masks are created, the `.conf` files in this directory can be used.
+Note that when using these configuration files, `{MASK_DIR}` must be replaced with the path leading to the masks.
+These configuration files also have a lot of variables in them (each pressure level and model variable combination is a separate variable for verification).
+This can be quite cumbersome to deal with, so the `write_FCST_OBS_fields.sh` script can be used to write the FCST and OBS field specifications to a text file, where they can then be copied into the METplus configuration files.

 ## Useful Documentation